AbhishekNiraula/Eastern-CinePlex-Final/readme.md

 - But, now with updated code all of the data that are changed will be intact in three files `reserve.txt`, `movies.txt` and `users.txt` and loaded as user interacts with the program.
 - If by any case there is issue with executing `main.exe` you can delete it and rerun the program.
 If there is issue with files the files can just be deleted and they will be created again by the program itself.
+- The program is divided into multiple files, and compiles ultimately through `main.exe` file.
+VS Code might not recognize variables in secondary files defined elsewhere as global variables.
+For this issue, under `quick-fix` option you can `Disable error squiggles`.